 - Review our Admission Requirements and Evaluation Criteria

 The UofSC College of Pharmacy evaluates applicants holistically to determine a candidate's potential as a student pharmacist.
 This means that in addition to GPA, we consider all qualities and attributes of applicants evidenced by their application package.

 - Review our Technical Standards [pdf]

 The PharmCAS is an electronic application that is submitted through the Pharmacy College Application Service.

-The PharmCAS application will be available by noon on July 14, 2022, and must be submitted by the March deadline.
+The PharmCAS application will be available by noon on July 14, 2022, and must be submitted by the April 3, 2023, deadline.